poolup-devs/poolup_backend/README.md

 - In the event that a **driver** cancels a ride **without any passengers** in it, the following occurs: 1.
 The ride is removed from the Ride collection.
 2. The driver does not incur any penalties, such as +1 to their number of cancelled rides on their profile.

 - In the event that a **driver** cancels a ride **with at least one passenger** in it, the following occurs: 1.
 All passengers receive a notification that their ride has been cancelled.
 This notification will include an additional property: `cancellationReason`. - An example of a notification received by a passenger in the ride is the following:
-  `{ viewed: false, _id: 5e6532be23cf21496470c042, username: 'passenger1', msg: 'driverUsername has cancelled your ride', senderEmail: 'driverUsername@ucla.edu', date: 2020-03-08T18:00:30.136Z, __v: 0, additionalProperties: { cancellationReason: 'No longer traveling' } }` 2.
+  `{ viewed: false, _id: 5e6532be23cf21496470c042, username: 'passenger1', msg: 'driverUsername has cancelled your ride', date: 2020-03-08T18:00:30.136Z, __v: 0, additionalProperties: { cancellationReason: 'No longer traveling' } }` 2.
 The ride is removed from the Ride collection.
 3. The driver receives the following penalty: - `ridesCancelled` property is incremented

 - In the event that a **passenger** cancels a ride, the following occurs: 1.
 Only the driver is notified about the cancellation.
 This notification will include the additional properties: `cancellationReason` and `messageToDriver`. - An example of a notification received by the driver is the following:
-  `{ viewed: false, _id: 5e6534144a54ab39342752d0, username: 'driverUsername', msg: 'passenger1 has cancelled your ride', senderEmail: 'passenger1@ucla.edu', date: 2020-03-08T18:06:12.834Z, __v: 0, additionalProperties: { cancellationReason: 'No longer traveling', messageToDriver: "Sorry I can't make it!!!" } }` 2.
+  `{ viewed: false, _id: 5e6534144a54ab39342752d0, username: 'driverUsername', msg: 'passenger1 has cancelled your ride', date: 2020-03-08T18:06:12.834Z, __v: 0, additionalProperties: { cancellationReason: 'No longer traveling', messageToDriver: "Sorry I can't make it!!!" } }` 2.
 The passenger who cancelled is removed from the ride, and a new spot is freed up.
 3. The passenger who cancelled receive the following penalty: - `ridesCancelled` property is incremented

 **body**